 Gloves should be selected carefully for the types of hazards present of the job.
 Cut-resistant gloves are needed around sharp objects, while chemical-resistant gloves may be needed for lab and manufacturing applications.

 2. Know the Situations When PPE Should Be Used.

 Following OSHA guidelines is the recommended action for deciding what PPE should be used and when it is required.
 In any area where workers face airborne debris, safety glasses must be used.
 Hard hats are required for construction sites and any environments where workers face the hazard of falling objects.
-Protective apparel, gloves, boots and masks are required in many different operations including those that involve chemicals and flame / burn hazards.
+Protective apparel, gloves, boots, and respirators are required in many different operations including those that involve chemicals and flame / burn hazards.

 3. Design a PPE Program.

 Employers are required to provide workers with the tools and safety equipment needed to perform their jobs.
 Training requirements include knowing when the PPE is needed and what type is required.

 Employees must understand how to use or wear safety equipment.
 If it is not used correctly, it does not provide necessary protection.

 This training program should also include how to inspect equipment and when new PPE should be requested.
 Checklists should be made available to supervisors and one or more individuals assigned to maintain training records and assurance programs.

 4. Understand the Necessary Steps in Selecting Appropriate PPE for Your Work Environment.

 You want your PPE to actually provide protection and it will not do this if it is substandard.
 When you select PPE, you must pay attention to the manufacturer’s ratings and test results.
 Testing that is conducted in situations that simulate how the garment or other PPE is to be worn in actual workplace scenarios produce the most accurate performance ratings.
 Make sure that each piece of PPE meets OSHA or NFPA guidelines.